The short first look gives Simon a way to test whether there is enough public evidence to produce a useful customer journey review.

 When a business needs a closer look.

-Some businesses do not just need a headline review.
-If the main audit highlights a more complex issue, Cowling Commercial Insight can provide deeper commercial analysis to help the owner understand the problem in more detail, see the likely causes more clearly, and make a better-informed next decision.
+Some businesses do not just need a headline view.
+If the main review highlights a more complex issue, Cowling Commercial Insight can provide deeper commercial analysis to help the owner understand the problem in more detail, see the likely causes more clearly, and make a better-informed next decision.

 Competitor review